|

 better yet, Walker is a great inside pass rusher.
 Smith needs to adjust to the new

-system however (he was on the Titans last season), and its not all that easy to go
+system however (he was on the Titans last season), and it’s not all that easy to go

 to a pure 3-4.
 He has never really been known for his pass-rushing ability at any rate.